amesken/cd-tool-stack/artifactory/README.md

     /artifactory/backup

 ## Ports
-The web server is accessible through port `8080`.
+The web server is accessible through port `8081`.

 ## Example
 To run artifactory do:

-    docker run -p 8080:8080 mattgruter/artifactory
+    docker run -p 18081:8081 amesken/artifactory

-Now point your browser to http://192.168.99.100:8080
+Now point your browser to http://192.168.99.100:18081

 ## URLs
 The artifactory servlet is available at the `artifactory/` path.
 However a filter redirects all paths outside of `artifactory/` to the artifactory servlet.
-Thus instead of linking to the URL http://192.168.99.100:8080/artifactory/libs-release-local you can just link to http://192.168.99.100:8080/libs-release-local (i.e. omitting the subpath `artifactory/`).
+Thus instead of linking to the URL http://192.168.99.100:18081/artifactory/libs-release-local you can just link to http://192.168.99.100:18081/libs-release-local (i.e. omitting the subpath `artifactory/`).

 ## Runtime options
 Inject the environment variable `RUNTIME_OPTS` when starting a container to set Tomcat's runtime options (i.e. `CATALANA_OPTS`).
 The most common use case is to set the heap size:

-    docker run -e RUNTIME_OPTS="-Xms256m -Xmx512m" -P mattgruter/artifactory
+    docker run -e RUNTIME_OPTS="-Xms256m -Xmx512m" -P amesken/artifactory

+# Advanced Artifactory

 ## Switching to Artifactory Pro
 If you are using Artifactory Pro, the artifactory war archive has to be replaced.
 The image tagged `-onbuild` is built with an `ONBUILD` trigger for this purpose.
 Unpack the Artifactory Pro distribution ZIP file and place the file `artifactory.war` (located in the archive) in the same directory as a simple Dockerfile that extends the `onbuild` image: